 Reports of events that have led to, or could have led to, serious injury to a patient

-The Norwegian Board of Health Supervision has responsibility for MedEvent – the reporting system for adverse events in specialized health services.
+The Norwegian Board of Health Supervision had responsibility for MedEvent – the reporting system for adverse events in specialized health services until 2012.
 This system collects reports of incidents that have occurred in specialized health services that have led to, or could have led to, serious injury to patients.
 Hospitals have a statutory duty to report such events.

-These events shall be a source of information for the organizations to learn from, both information from incidents that have happened in their own organization, and information published in the annual reports from MedEvent.
+These events is a source of information for the organizations to learn from, both information from incidents that have happened in their own organization, and information that was published in the annual reports from MedEvent.

 Complaints about services and failure to meet patients’ rights